moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 Cons:

 - Doesn't fully conform to the OAuth Token Exchange Protocol.
 - This will create a new record in the `oauth_access_tokens` for each job.
-(This will have a significant database impact)

 ## Alternative Solutions